What Is Antifa? Members Of Antifa Condemned For Violent Protests At 'Unite The Right' Rally

 Vehement Trump supporters and other right-leaning conservatives have come out to disavow violent leftist radicals and the racial tension that took place at the “Unite The Right” rally on Saturday.

-Re-branded Neo-Nazis and passionate white nationalists combined forces to “Unite the Right.”
+Re-branded Nazis and passionate white nationalists combined forces to “Unite the Right.”
 Other groups such as Anti-Racist Action, Showing Up for Racial Justice, and Black Lives Matter arrived in Charlottesville.
-In addition to this, open-carrying, camo-wearing militia members were in attendance to keep the peace and “yet not a shot was fired,” Governer McAuliffe noted.
+In addition to this, open-carrying, camo-wearing militia members were in attendance to keep the peace and “yet not a shot was fired,” Governor Terry McAuliffe noted.

-However, a particular group of counter-protesters at the event were rumored to be linked to a “violent anti-racist” movement called “AntiFa,” which is short for anti-fascist or Anti-Fascist Action.
+However, a particular group of counter-protesters at the event were rumored to be linked to a “violent anti-racist” movement called “Antifa,” which is short for anti-fascist or Anti-Fascist Action.

 Many conservatives across social media were perplexed by the political street warfare and hatred that took place at the rally and asserted that the counter-protesters were connected to “Antifa.”

-President Trump was criticized for failing to condemn white supremacists and not naming rioters after saying there was violence on “many sides.”
-Unapologetic Trump supporters, Diamond and Silk, shared some choice words against both white nationalist groups and leftist radicals on Sunday with Fox & Friends.
+President Trump was criticized for failing to condemn the white supremacists and not calling the rioters by that name, after saying there was violence on “many sides.”
+Unapologetic Trump supporters, Diamond and Silk, shared some choice words against both white nationalist groups and leftist radicals on Sunday during Fox & Friends.

 “The president cannot be one-sided.
 He has to look at everything that’s going on… I didn’t like the white nationalists, the KKK, the neo-Nazis, David Duke, but I also didn’t like Black Lives Matter and Antifa.”